 When you try and do everything – you end up with nothing, almost always.
 Because you don’t do enough of anything to take it past the threshold level.

-So, cull out the weeds, remove the needless, get rid of things that take up a lot of time but don’t actually help you improve your chances of success at CAT.
+So, cull out the weeds, and remove the needless.
+Get rid of things that take up a lot of time but don’t actually help you improve.
+Your only barometer should be whether something increases your chances of success at CAT.

-You may lose 1-2% edge there in a worst-case scenario – but you can get 10 times more (or even 100 times more, depending upon how inundated you are in the flood of meaningless prep practices) in the time you free up daily.
+You may lose 1-2% edge there in a worst-case scenario.
+But you can get 10 times more (or even 100 times more, depending upon how flooded you are) in the time you free up daily.

-Even an hour wasted daily still means 100s of hours – and that’s a lot to become a master in 10 areas you currently struggle in.
+Even an hour wasted daily still means 100s of hours.
+And that’s a lot to become a master in 10 areas you currently struggle in.
 Imagine what that can do to your scores!
+10 weaknesses removed!!